-The department of chemistry offers both a major and a minor in chemistry, a major in chemistry for teacher certification, and courses needed for those wishing to teach biology, chemistry, physics, physical science, or general science at the public school level.
-The department also functions as a support and service department for required courses in biology, nursing, environmental science, and allied health programs.
+East Central University offers both a major and a minor in Chemistry, a major in Biochemistry, a major in Chemistry for Teacher Certification, and courses needed for those wishing to teach Biology, Chemistry, Physics, Physical Science, or General Science at the public school level.
+The Department of Physical Sciences also functions as a support and service department for required courses in Biology, Nursing, Environmental Science, and Allied Health Programs.

-A quality program of study is made possible through small classes, opportunity for student/professor interaction, and the unique situation of having the Robert S. Kerr Environmental Protection Agency Groundwater Research Laboratory located in Ada, OK.
-Cooperative agreements with this governmental institution allow expanded opportunities for study, research, quality analytical instrumentation, and possible student employment while at ECU.
+A quality program of study is made possible through small classes, opportunities for student/professor interaction, and modern, high-quality equipment.
+The unique situation of having the Robert S. Kerr Environmental Protection Agency Groundwater Research Laboratory located in Ada, Oklahoma, allows additional opportunities for study and research through cooperative agreements and possible student employment while at ECU.